google/WebFundamentals/src/content/en/ilt/pwa/caching-files-with-the-service-worker.md

   });
 });`

-In the above example, when the user clicks an element with the "cache-article" class, we are getting the article ID, fetching the article with that ID, and adding the article to the cache.
+In the above example, when the user clicks an element with the `cache-article` class, we are getting the article ID, fetching the article with that ID, and adding the article to the cache.